bmagalhaes/ECO395M-HW2/HW2.md

-However, since each radiologist read the mammograms of a different set of patients, this difference could be explained by the fact that some radiologists might have seen patients whose clinical situation required the patient to be recalled for further examination.
+However, since each radiologist read the mammograms of a different set of patients, this difference could be explained by the fact that some radiologists might have seen patients whose clinical situation required them to be recalled for further examination.

 In order to analyse if, holding patient risk factors equal, some radiologists are more clinically conservative than others in recalling